4 Fun Facts About the Colorado River

 A Colorado congressman took it upon himself to have the headwaters renamed to better emphasize the state in which the river began.
 And on July 25, 1921, the U.S. House of Representatives passed a joint resolution to make it official.
 Grand Lake, Grand County, and the city of Grand Junction are all reminders of its former name.

 Indigenous peoples have celebrated, cherished, and respected Colorado River water since time immemorial.
-For the Diné, the Colorado River is considered the male river, and it meets up with the female river at its confluence with the Little Colorado River.
+For the Diné, the Colorado River is considered the male river.
+It meets up with the female river at its confluence with the Little Colorado River.
 To the Hualapai, the middle of the Colorado River is the backbone of the people.

 “Before the dam, our people walked across the river when it was low…I know it’s hard for people to understand, but for us, our people are still there.
 They’re just like walking people, not spirits, but actually in the canyon like when they were alive a long time ago.
 And with the water constantly flowing after the dam, they can’t go and visit with their families or friends on the other side of the river,” says Zuni Cultural Advisor Octavius Seowtewa.